History of mathematical notation: Acrophonic and Milesian numeration

-The Greeks employed Attic numeration, which was based on the system of the Egyptians and was later adapted and used by the Romans.
-Greek numerals one through four were vertical lines, as in the hieroglyphics.
-The symbol for five was the Greek letter Π (pi), which is the letter of the Greek word for five, pente.
-Numbers six through nine were pente with vertical lines next to it.
-Ten was represented by the letter (Δ) of the word for ten, deka, one hundred by the letter from the word for hundred, etc.
+The ancient Greeks employed Attic numeration, which was based on the system of the Egyptians and was later adapted and used by the Romans.
+Greek numerals one through four were written as vertical lines, as in the hieroglyphics.
+The symbol for five was the Greek letter Π (pi), representing the Greek word for 'five' (pente).
+Numbers six through nine were written as a Π with vertical lines beside it.
+Ten was represented by the letter Δ (delta), from word for 'ten' (deka), one hundred by the letter from the word for hundred, and so on.
+This system was 'acrophonic' since it was based on the first sound of the numeral.

-The Ionian numeration used their entire alphabet including three archaic letters.
-The numeral notation of the Greeks, though far less convenient than that now in use, was formed on a perfectly regular and scientific plan, and could be used with tolerable effect as an instrument of calculation, to which purpose the Roman system was totally inapplicable.
-The Greeks divided the twenty-four letters of their alphabet into three classes, and, by adding another symbol to each class, they had characters to represent the units, tens, and hundreds.
+Milesian (Ionian) numeration was another Greek numeral system.
+It was constructed by partitioning the twenty-four letters of the Greek alphabet, plus three archaic letters, into three classes of nine letters each, and using them to represent the units, tens, and hundreds.
 (Jean Baptiste Joseph Delambre's Astronomie Ancienne, t. ii.)